MaksimDzhangirov/backendBankExample/docs/part49-eng.md

 Now, suppose that we want to provide a new query that can update some of its information, such as password, full name, and email.
-So I'm gonna define a new query named UpdateUser, that will return one user record after updating it.
+So I'm gonna define a new query named `UpdateUser`, that will return one user record after updating it.
 First, we will write a simple `UPDATE users` query to update all fields at once.
 So, let's set `hash_password` to `$1`, which means the first argument.
 Then set `full_name` to `$2`, and `email` to `$3`.